Laravel-Backpack/docs/6.x/base-how-to.md

         return view(backpack_view('auth.register'), $this->data);
     }
 ```
 This will make the registration process pick up a view you can create, in ```resources/views/vendor/backpack/{theme}/auth/register.blade.php```.
 You can copy-paste the original view, and modify as you please.
-Including adding your own custom inputs.
+Including adding your own custom inputs. (replace {theme} with the theme you are using, by default is `theme-tabler`)

 <a name="enable-email-verification-in-backpack-routes"></a>
 ### Enable email verification in Backpack routes